eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 sidebar_label: Client Setup
 ---

+# Step 2: Client Setup

-Next, choose a client and configure this project to use it.
+With prerequisites installed, choose a client and configure this project to use it.

 If you haven't already, please see [prerequisites](../Usage/Prerequisites.md) and meet them for your OS.
 This file steps you through client choice as well as some basic host security steps on Linux.